cgjosephlee/PBJelly/trunk/docs/JellyReadme.txt

-        If you have a single, large machine and not a cluster, can use the following command to submit all of your jobs he background and parrallize operations.
+        If you have a single, large machine and not a cluster, can use the following command to submit all of your jobs in the background and parallelize operations.
 Just be careful the number of jobs/resources you execute or you can freeze your system.
         <command>${CMD} ${JOBNAME} 2> ${STDERR} 1> ${STDOUT} &amp;</command>